coopbri/halo/README.md

 > [!WARNING]
 > This project was recently forked from Vendure v2 (MIT) due to Vendure switching to a copyleft license (GPLv3).
 Expect codebase turbulence and **do not** use this in production yet.
-Credit will be given to the original authors of this project.

 # Halo